naturuplift/VoiceRecipeSearchSystem/README.md

     - ***Entity: {ingredient}***
     - This intent is used when the user wants recipes based on a specific ingredient they have or want to use.
 The entity ***{ingredient}*** captures the name of the ingredient.

-**Intent: GetRandomRecipe**
-- ***Utterances:***
-    - "Surprise me with a random recipe"
-    - "Give me a random recipe"
-    - "What's something new I can try cooking?"
-    - "I want to try something different, suggest a recipe"
-- ***Explanation:***
-    - ***Entity: none***
-    - This intent is used when the user wants a random recipe suggestion.
-There are no specific entities or roles involved in this case.

 **Intent: GetRecipeDetails**
 - ***Utterances:***
     - "Tell me more about the recipe for {dish}"